imoghul/DTA-calculator/README.md

 Errors that take place during runtime will be recorded in ```errors.log``` in the output directory.
 Errors that occur before an output directory can be determined will appear on the script's output

 ****

+An extra script with ```EOLT-Test-Analyzer-Comprehensive.exe``` is provided with no support/documentation.
+This is an old script that does not utilize a config file, as it is just used to retrive all the data possible from FT2 SUM files.

+****

 For updates check: https://github.com/imoghul/EOLT-Test-Analyzer/tree/main